yaananth/openai-compatible-vscode-llm-server/README.md

 ## Using the Extension

 1. Install the extension in VSCode
-2. The server automatically starts when VSCode launches
-3. Use the "Show OpenAI Server Status" command to check the server status
+2. Use the command palette (Ctrl+Shift+P) to access the following commands:
+   - "OpenAI Server: Start OpenAI Server"
+   - "OpenAI Server: Stop OpenAI Server"
+   - "OpenAI Server: Show OpenAI Server Status"
+   - "OpenAI Compatible Server: View Server Logs"
+3. Monitor server status in the VSCode status bar
-4. The server will be available at `http://localhost:3000`
+4. The server will be available at the configured port (default: 3775)

-## Development

-To build the extension:

-1. Clone the repository
-2. Run `npm install`
-3. Run `npm run compile`
-4. Press F5 to launch a new VSCode window with the extension

 ## Requirements